leilanihagen/GoInterject.github.io/wGetStarted/L-Dev-60m-Building-a-Report-from-Scratch.md

 ![](/images/L-Dev-Report_from_Scratch/89.png)

 The TransferPairs argument is what decides the default values to place in the selected cells.
-We want to clear out our filter parameter cells, so we will pair each of these cells (C21-C23) with a blank value to pass in when a Pull-Clear occurs.
+We want to clear out our filter parameter cells, so we will pair each of these cells (C21-C23) with a blank string ("") to pass in when a Pull-Clear occurs.

-Each of these pairs (a cell with a blank string (“”)) needs its own Pair() function inside the overarching PairGroup() function that ReportDefaults() takes as a parameter.
+Each of these pairs (a cell and a blank string (“”)) needs its own Pair() function inside the overarching PairGroup() function that ReportDefaults() takes as a parameter.
 Learn more about PairGroup() and Pair()  [here]().

 Input **PairGroup()** into **TransferPairs**, then press **Ok**.